Recruitment and vetting procedures

 Process for other types of volunteers

-There are times when unit leaders, commissioners and advisers or coordinators will need occasional help, for example from parents at units to help at a sleepover or residential.
-All those undertaking a recognised volunteering role must be registered on GO.
-Occasional helpers must never be left unsupervised with young members.
+All those undertaking a volunteering role must be registered on GO.
+Occasional volunteers or unit visitors must never be left unsupervised with young members.
 The only exception is the residential occasional helper as the role requires a disclosure check

-All adult volunteers who are staying overnight with girls and young women under 18 must have completed the recruitment check process and be registered on GO as unit helper at unit level or residential helper at the appropriate level.
+All adult volunteers who are staying overnight with girls and young women under 18 must have completed the recruitment check process and be registered on GO as unit helper at unit level or residential helper at other levels.
 This means that references will be taken up and a disclosure check carried out.

 On occasion the chief commissioner may authorise attendance where there is not a current Girlguiding disclosure check.
 This must only occur in the most exceptional circumstances and the following conditions must be met: